-2. Roles and responsibilities
+3. Roles and Responsibilities

-WCC and the governing body are clear about their responsibilities in relation to safeguarding and promoting the welfare of pupils.
-WCC and its staff form part of the wider safeguarding system for children, and they are committed to ensuring a child-centred and coordinated approach to safeguarding is delivered.
-There are seven main elements in the Policy:
+Wellington College China (WCC) and the governing body are clear about their responsibilities in relation to safeguarding and promoting the welfare of pupils.
+WCC and its staff form part of the wider safeguarding system for children and they are committed to ensuring a child-centred and coordinated approach to safeguarding delivered.

+There are seven main elements to in the Policy:

-- 1. Establishing a safe environment in which pupils can learn and develop. - 2.
-Ensuring safer recruitment practices in checking the suitability of staff and volunteers to work with children. - 3.
-Creating a culture of vigilance by all school stakeholders. - 4.
-Raising awareness of and responding appropriately to safeguarding and Child Protection issues. - 5.
-Equipping children with the skills needed to keep them safe. - 6.
-Having clear procedures for identifying additional needs and reporting cases, or suspected cases, of abuse and allegations against teachers and other members of staff. - 7.
+- I. Establishing a safe environment in which pupils can learn and develop - 2.
+Ensuring safer recruitment practices in checking the suitability of staff and volunteers to work with children - 3.
+Creating a culture of vigilance by all school stakeholders - 4.
+Raising awareness of and responding appropriately to safeguarding and Child Protection issues; - 5.
+Equipping children with the skills needed to keep them safe; - 6.
+Having clear procedures for identifying additional needs and reporting cases, or suspected cases, of abuse and allegations against teachers and other members of staff; - 7.
 Supporting pupils who have been abused by providing a Child Protection Plan.

-A safeguarding team operates across WCC to ensure application of the policy:
+A safeguarding team operate across WCC to ensure application of the policy:

 Role Person

-WCC Safeguarding governor Julian Jeffrey
+WCC Safeguarding Governor Julian Jeffrey

-julian.jeffrey@wellingtoncollege.cn
+& Lead Julian.Jeffrey@wellingtoncollege.cn

-WCC Safeguarding Lead Role temporarily filled by the Safeguarding
+WCC Safer recruitment Role temporarily filled by the Safeguarding

 governor

-WCC Safer recruitment Lily Zhan

-lily.zhan@wellingtoncollege.cn

 Safeguarding Consultant International Child Protection Advisors

 (ICPA)

 www.icpa.co.uk